CorMazz/chronolab/chronolab/README.md

 ### UI Framework

 I spent probably an hour reading all the different Reddit posts about React UI frameworks, and tons of different reviews.
 After learning a plethora of novel insults, I decided that the community was as opinionated as they were divided on the issue.
 Given that this is a learning project and I've already learned TailwindCSS, I decided to try Material UI, which seemed to be a decent choice.
+I also tried Fluent UI, which I honestly liked the aesthetic better, but was fighting bugs for way too long and decided to pivot back to Material UI.

 ## Potential Features